 The mid-drive motor on this electric bike works with the bicycle’s gears to propel the e-bike forward in a natural and powerful way.

 Know your gears

 This implies that the rider has to know how to change the gears according to the conditions he/she wants to ride in.
 Changing the gears puts also more strain on the drive-train and therefore it is important to make sure that the ebike you are looking at has a gear shift sensor.
 This means when the rider touches the gear shifter to change the gear, the motor will either reduce it’s torque or turn off entirely for a short moment.
 With reduced torque the chance of damaging the gears will be much lower.
-We won’t recommend a mid-drive ebike if the rider has not idea of how to use the correct gear and also does not want to be bothered with learning it – they won’t have a lot of fun and even might struggle to get up a hill, using the wrong gears…
+We won’t recommend a mid-drive ebike if the rider has no idea of how to use the correct gear and also does not want to be bothered with learning it – they won’t have a lot of fun and even might struggle to get up a hill, trying to use a much to high gear.

 The Torque Machine